arangelovv/my-pdf-reader/README.md

 - **Zustand** - A small, fast and scalable state management solution
 - **Lucide Icons** - Beautiful & consistent icons

+## 🎨 Design

+The UI of this application was designed with the assistance of V0 by Vercel, an AI-powered design tool.

 ## 📋 Prerequisites

 Before you begin, ensure you have the following installed: